Small business tax guide

 - GST.
 You need to pay 10% of your taxable goods and services.
 You add 10% to the cost of these goods in order to pay it.

 - PAYG.
 These are deductions from the gross wages paid to any staff you employ.

-- In special circumstances, the ATO might send you monthly BAS.
+- In special circumstances, the Australian Taxation Office (ATO) might send your BAS monthly

-Simply complete the form and send it to the tax office (the ATO).
+Simply complete the form and send it to the ATO.

 You must register for GST in the following situations: